Managing Sesame and Seed Allergies

 It’s important to be prepared.
 A physician will prescribe an auto-injector full of adrenaline and you should have it on you at all times.

 Prepare for an emergency.
 Post emergency information on the fridge.
-Practice using an auto-injector (EpiPen or Twinject) before an emergency.
+Practice using an auto-injector (EpiPen or other brand) before an emergency.
 There are trainers and starter kits available online.